fusioncharts/dev_centre_docs/fusiongrid/installation/install-fusiongrid.md

 ## Angular

-Steps to run the sample
+Use 'Angular' to create your grids, on this section, we'll see how to install FusionGrid and render a chart using the 'angular-fusiongrid' component.

+### Installation steps

-1. Install the bundles, "npm install"
+1. Install the bundles, 'npm install'

-2. Get fusiongrid and angular-fusiongrid bundles from myGet,
+2. Get fusiongrid and 'angular-fusiongrid' bundles from myGet,

 -- npm login --registry https://fusioncharts.myget.org/F/fusiongrid/npm/
     username:- fusioncharts-dev